Teknikens-Hus/EXPOAPI-Bridge/Examples/Kubernetes/README.md

 - DAYS_FORWARD: The number of days forward you want to fetch bookings for.
 Default is 7.
 - DAYS_BACKWARD: The number of days backward you want to fetch bookings for.
 Default is 0.
 - CRON_SCHEDULE: The cron schedule for how often you want to fetch bookings.
 Default is every hour.
+- TZ: The timezone you want to use.
+Default is Europe/Stockholm.
+- MQTT_PORT: The port you want to use for MQTT.
+Default is 1883.
+- MQTT_TOPIC: The topic you want to publish to.
+Default is "expoapi-bridge".